bonellilab/SummArIzeR/README.md

 ```
 <img src="examples/igraph_exampleplot.png" alt="Network plot" width="600"/>

-Edges below the similarity treshold (ts) are deleted.
+Edges below the similarity threshold (ts) are deleted.
-The optimal treshold can be validated by checking the number of clusters, the connected terms and the modularity:
+The optimal threshold can be validated by checking the number of clusters, the connected terms and the modularity:
 ```{r, cluster network, echo = FALSE}
 evaluateThreshold(Termlist_all)
 ```
 <img src="examples/evaluate_ts_exampleplot.png" alt="Evaluate Treshold" width="600"/>

-After treshold adjustment, clusters can be assigned to the dataframe and the Prompt can be generated:
+After threshold adjustment, clusters can be assigned and the prompt can be generated:

 ```ruby
 Genelist_test_cluster<-returnIgraphCluster(Termlist_all, ts = 0.3)
 generateGPTPrompt(Genelist_test_cluster)
 ```
 The prompt can be queried using a LLM like ChatGPT.
-The result can be copied into R.
+The result can be copied back into R.
-Now, a final data frame containing the cluster annotations can be created:
+Now, a final dataframe containing the cluster annotations can be created:

 ```ruby
 #Enter vector from LLM